waiajin/waiajin.github.io/index.md

       article</a> and create your own Blocks.</p></li><li><p>Add and customize the available Blocks and preview them as you go along.</p></li></ol>
   - template: simple-footer
     block: footer-1
-    content: Made with ❤︎ in Canada
+    content: Made with ❤︎ Jo A jin
 ---